SushantVijay/ocr-clickfix-api/README.md

 # 📦ClickFix Detector API
 A lightweight and optimized Flask API for detecting fake CAPTCHA-based phishing pages (ClickFix) using image classification and OCR keyword analysis.
-Designed to work efficiently even on systems with 2 vCPUs and 4 GB RAM.
+Designed to work efficiently even on systems with 2 vCPUs and 4GB RAM.

 # 🚀Features
 ✅ Image classification using a trained MobileNetV1 .keras model